 This trail is 25 miles long in total and is a circular path that goes along the coast at Thanet.
 Passing the seaside towns of Westgate-on-Sea, Margate, Broadstairs and Ramsgate, it turns inland to Minster and St Nicholas At Wade.
 Unless you are after a challenge, just pick a section where you and your doggy can enjoy one of the dog walks in Kent and stroll a few miles breathing in the fresh sea air.

 So, there you have our recommendations of dog-friendly places in Kent to visit and if you want to enjoy the garden of England for more than a day we have also created a directory of places to stay with your dogs

-Contemporary or Modern, beach or countryside, the choice is endless so to make it easier we have listed our favourite dog-friendly holiday cottages in Kent for you to peruse at your leisure.
+Contemporary or Modern, beach or countryside, the choice is endless so to make it easier we have listed our favourite Kent dog friendly cottages for you to peruse at your leisure.

-Fancy something a bit more rural nestled in the spectacular countryside, these pet-friendly log cabins in Kent could hit the right note.
+Fancy something a bit more rural nestled in the spectacular countryside, these dog friendly lodges in Kent could hit the right note.